ICAO President commends civil aviation progress in Middle Eastern States

 Aliu drew attention to the recent and important Riyadh Declaration adopted at The Kingdom of Saudi Arabia’s 2016 World Ministerial Conference on Civil Aviation, underscoring how it “has been key to the accelerated development of the MID Region Security and Facilitation Plan.”

 Aliu added: “ICAO’s Global Aviation Security Plan (GASeP), which was approved by the ICAO Council in 2017, has been very influential to these improvements in terms of regional threats and global solutions.”

 He concluded by enjoining his high-level audience to take note of ICAO’s 2019 Global Aviation Security Symposium (AVSEC2019) and AVSEC Industry Engagement Day being held in September 2019, immediately followed by the UN agency’s aviation technology Innovation fair and Exhibition which will be part of its 2019 World Aviation Forum.

-Air traffic control/management (ATC/ATM), Airport development, Airside operations, Cyber security, New technologies, Passenger experience & seamless travel, Regulation & Legislation, Revenues, Tourism
+Aeronautical revenue, Air traffic control/management (ATC/ATM), Airport development, Airside operations, Cyber-security, New technologies, Passenger experience and seamless travel, Regulation and Legislation, Tourism